Close Menu

 There are various banks throughout the UK that offer bank accounts for children and teens between the ages of 11 and 18.

-The main difference between an adult’s account and a children’s account is that children’s bank accounts do not offer overdrafts.
+The main difference between an adult’s account and a child’s account is that children’s bank accounts do not offer overdrafts.

-So, if you are interested to know about the top banks that offer accounts for teens then this article is for you.
+So, if you are interested in knowing about the top banks that offer accounts for teens, then this article is for you.

 In this article, I will wrap together what a children’s account is, how to choose the best bank account for teens, how to open a teen bank account, and the top 8 bank accounts for teens in the UK.